sri130/Digit-Recognition/README.md

 # Digit-Recognition
-This model correctly classifies the handwritten digits based on the pixel values given as features by using SVM.
+This model classifies the handwritten digits based on the pixel values given as features by using SVM with 95.6 accuracy.

 A classic problem in the field of pattern recognition is that of handwritten digit recognition.